MitchellWatson/2800_202210_BBY14/README.txt

 [Mitchell Watson], [A01236580], [2A]
 [Ryan Chau], [A01038982], [1B],

-Milestone #2 Assignment is 92% complete.
+Milestone #3 Assignment is 50% complete.

-Image upload and admin delete functions are not working.